Onyx-Protocol/Onyx/docs/protocol/specifications/chainkd.md

 1. Scheme is fully deterministic and allows producing complex hierarchies of keys from a single high-entropy seed.
 2. Derive private keys from extended private keys using “hardened derivation”.
 3. Derive public keys independently from private keys using “non-hardened derivation”.
-4. Hardened and non-hardened public keys and signatures are compatible with [EdDSA](https://tools.ietf.org/html/draft-irtf-cfrg-eddsa-08) specification.
+4. Hardened and non-hardened public keys and signatures are compatible with [EdDSA][RFC 8032] specification.
 5. Variable-length string selectors instead of fixed-length integer indexes.
 6. Short 64-byte extended public and private keys without special encoding.
 7. No metadata: an extended key carries only an additional 32-byte salt to avoid having the derivation function depend only on the key itself.